 Notarial services at the U.S. Embassy and Consulates in Mexico are for all nationalities and are by appointment only.
+Appointment availability is extremely limited and we are not able to offer emergency notarial appointments.
 Normally the document to be notarized is for use within the United States, although there may be exceptions.
 If you have multiple documents to be notarized, you should only make one appointment.
 You will pay $50 USD on your day of appointment for each notary seal required.

-Some notarial services may be performed free of charge: see item number 45 of the State Department’s Schedule of Fees for Consular Services.
+Examples of Notarial Services Performed At No Charge: Some notarial services may be performed free of charge — State Department’s Schedule of Fees for Consular Services, item 45.
 (PDF, 268K)

 The U.S. Embassy and its consulates do not issue apostilles.
-An apostille must be obtained from either the state or federal authority in the United States that issued the document was issued.
+An apostille must be obtained from either the state or federal authority in the United States that issued the document.

 Apostille information for documents originating in Mexico City (for example, birth certificates, marriage certificates, divorce decrees, and documents executed by Mexican notary publics) can be found here.

 Apostille information for documents executed by schools, universities, and documents issued by the Secretary of Public Education in Mexico City can be found here.